C1.2 Create and translate repeating and growing patterns using various representations, including tables of values and graphs.

 Knowledge: Table of Values

-The table of values is a semi-concrete representation of the relationship between two changing quantities (variables), one of which depends on the other.
+The table of values is a numerical representation of the relationship between two variables, in which one variable is independent and the other variable is dependent.
 By the end of the primary grades, students have learned to create tables of values to represent relationships in problem situations.

 The table of values is often created to represent the functional relationship between two numeric values associated with a non-numeric growing pattern: the term number and the corresponding value of the terms.